pduchesne/covid19-be-scraping/README.md

 # covid19-be-scraping

+**Deprecated** This project is no longer of use since data is now published at https://epistat.wiv-isp.be/covid/

 This project aims at extracting COVID19 belgian data from the Sciensano data residing in Google DataStudio.
 This code is a very rough and naive attempt at interfacing with DataStudio, but the objective is data availability, not code reusability.